Giving Back & Giving Thanks

 At Ideal Homes & Neighborhoods, the mission is more than just building great homes.
 Giving back and building up the community is just as important.

 Ronda Chapman McKown, Outreach Ministry for Ideal Homes & Neighborhoods, set out on a mission this year.
-Since she started in March 2021, Ideal has helped more than 40 local businesses, facilities, and Ideal families, by meeting their direct needs.
+Since she started in March 2021, Ideal has helped more than 40 local organizations, facilities, and Ideal families, by meeting their direct needs.

 Through her leadership, Ideal Homes & Neighborhoods has already donated thousands of dollars and more than a hundred volunteer hours to help restore local facilities that children in need call home.
 In May, McKown heard of a need to renovate a bathroom at the Mary Abbott Children’s House, a shelter for abused children to have a safe environment to share their stories and start their healing process.
 She immediately got to work enlisting the help of Ideal partners and provided funding from Ideal Homes & Neighborhoods to help bring the renovated space to reality.